JohnSnowLabs/spark-nlp-workshop/products/sagemaker/models/speech_to_text_medical/outputs/README.md

 - **ner_label1**: Label assigned to the first named entity.

-- **ner_chunk1_confidence**: The confidence score associated with the recognition of the first named entity.

 - **ner_chunk2**: Second named entity involved in the relation.

 - **ner_chunk2_begin**: Starting character index of the second named entity chunk within the document.